Join my community and receive my free ebook! Subscribe now >>

 Before taking your measurement you should be completely relaxed, both mentally and physically.
 All your muscles should be as relaxed as possible and you should not be talking.

-Try to be in a warm, quiet room, seated in a comfortable chair beside a table.
+Try to be in a warm, quiet room, seated in a comfortable chair beside a table, and take two deep breath before starting.

 I suggest you do not take your medication just before taking your blood pressure reading as the readings may not be your true blood pressure numbers.

-Considering that there are all kinds of cuffs, it is important to make sure you are getting the same readings as your doctor.
+Considering that there are all kinds of cuffs, make sure the blood pressure monitor you have is not too big or too small for your wrist/arm.
+Also it is important to make sure you are getting the same readings as your doctor.
 From time to time you should check the accuracy against your doctor's mercury type.